 The US and Switzerland have an agreement in place to avoid double taxation of the same earnings for Social Security purposes.
 The agreement provides guidelines to help with determining whether income is subject to social security tax in the US or Switzerland.

 In most cases, if your US employer sends you to work in Switzerland for less than five years, then you (and your employer!) will pay into the US social security system.
-Conversely, if you work in Switzerland for upwards of five years or if you were hired in Switzerland, then you’ll pay into the Swiss social security system.
+Conversely, if you are an American working in Switzerland for upwards of five years or if you were hired in Switzerland, then you’ll pay into the Swiss social security system.

 Further, expats who are self-employed and work only in the US or who transfer their business to Switzerland for five years or less will pay US Social Security taxes.
 Those who are self-employed and work only in Switzerland or transfer their business to the US for less than five years will pay into the Swiss social system.

 If you have identified where you should remit social tax, you can then obtain a certificate of coverage (from that country) in order to serve as proof of exemption from social tax on the same income in the other country.